-For the clustering analysis, we first temporally divided the data into three distinct periods: \textit{Pre-grant period} - ten years before the grant was awarded (denoted as \ldots, -2, -1); \textit{Grant period} - the years during which the grant is active (typically 3 years, denoted 0, 1, \ldots) extended by 2 years to allow sufficient time for outcomes to be written, reviewed and published \cite{lyman2013three,sarigol2017quantifying}; and \textit{Post-grant period} - ten years from the conclusion of the grant period onward.
-The clustering analysis was employed using the Dynamic Time Warping (DTW) metric \cite{sakoe1978dynamic} combined with the K-means algorithm \cite{macqueen1967some}, utilizing grid-search hyperparameter optimization using the silhouette score metric \cite{rousseeuw1987silhouettes} to find the optimal value for the number of clusters, \(K\).
+We first temporally divided the data into three distinct periods: \textit{Pre-grant period} -- ten years before the grant was awarded (denoted as $\ldots, -2, -1$); \textit{During-grant period} -- the years during which the grant is active (typically 3 years, denoted $0, 1, \ldots$) extended by 2 years to allow sufficient time for outcomes to be written, reviewed, and published (aligned with the common practice in prior work \cite{lyman2013three,sarigol2017quantifying}); and \textit{Post-grant period} -- ten years from the conclusion of the grant period onward.